Oguri Cap: Popularity

-Oguri Cap had a major impact on the sky Japanese horse-racing scene, thanks in no small part to his humble beginnings.
+Oguri Cap had a major impact on the Japanese horse-racing scene, thanks in no small part to his humble beginnings.

 Due to starting his career in regional races, his move to the National scene came too late for him to be registered for the 1988 season of the Japanese Classic races, specifically the Satsuki Shō, the Tōkyō Yūshun (Japanese Derby) and the Kikuka Shō, collectively called the "Japanese Triple Crown".
 However, as Oguri Cap continued to win race after race, there was a popular outcry to allow him to participate in the classics despite missing the deadline.
-While the Japan Racing Association stood firm against allowing Oguri to participate, they did soon after change their rules to be less strict on registration, allowing late entries and even foreign-born horses to run in the classics, though with a hefty fee attached.
-One of the beneficiaries of this new rule was T. M. Opera O.
+While the Japan Racing Association (JRA) stood firm against allowing Oguri to participate, they did soon after change their rules to be less strict on registration, allowing late entries and even foreign-born horses to run in the classics, though with a hefty fee attached.
+Two subsequent beneficiaries of this change would be fellow JRA Hall of Fame inductees T. M. Opera O and Kitasan Black.

 Oguri Cap was extremely popular with fans, earning the nickname "Idol Horse", thanks to drawing crowds who watched the races for more than just race-betting, and was one of the first racehorses to have plush dolls made in his image, a form of merchandise that is now commonplace.

 Racing career

 In May 1987, Oguri Cap made his debut at Kasamatsu Racecourse in Gifu Prefecture.
 After winning 9 starts in 11 races, including 7 consecutive victories and 4 stakes wins, he was transferred to the ownership of Chuo Horse Racing in January 1988.
-He recorded 13 more wins, including 4 Grade I stakes, 2 Grade II stakes, and 4 Grade III stakes.
+He recorded 13 more wins, including 4 Grade I stakes, 4 Grade II stakes, and 4 Grade III stakes.
 Some of his biggest wins included the 1989 Mile Championship (GI), two-time wins in the Arima Kinen (Grand Prix) (GI), and a win in the 1990 Yasuda Kinen (GI).
 He also won the New Zealand Trophy (GII), the Takamatsunomiya Hai (GII) and won the Mainichi Ōkan (GII) twice.

-Oguri Cap was known for his rivalry with fellow gray-haired horse of the year Tamamo Cross, with whom he fought three times at the 1988 Tenno Sho (Autumn), Japan Cup, and Arima Kinen.
+Oguri Cap was known for his rivalry with fellow gray-haired horse of the year Tamamo Cross, with whom he competed three times at the 1988 Tenno Sho (Autumn), Japan Cup, and Arima Kinen.

-In 1988, Oguri Cap won the JRA Award for Best Three-Year-Old Colt and in 1990, he won both the JRA Award for Best Older Male Horse and Japanese Horse of the Year.
-His nicknames included "Oguri" and the "Gray-Haired Monster".

-Racing record
+Racing statistics

 In total, Oguri Cap raced 32 races in his career, with 22 wins and 4 Grade I victories.